 The system calls this method as soon as no processes are accessing the provided URL.
 You can override this method to remove the document from the local file system, freeing up storage space.

-Even with the simplest tasks, networking introduces uncertainty and unexpected problems.
-Suddenly you have to deal with bad networks, slow connections, server errors, and even file-system errors.
-Your Document Provider extension must carefully handle these complications.
+Even with simple document-provider tasks, networking introduces uncertainty and, often, problems.
+You must contend with unreliable and slow networks, server errors, and even file-system errors.
+Your Document Provider extension must carefully and gracefully handle these complications.

-Remember that your Document Provider extension has broad implications across the entire device, because every app with a document picker view controller can access it.
+Remember that your Document Provider extension can impact the user experience in every host app with a document picker view controller.
 Therefore, you want to provide a solid, polished, and reliable user experience.

 Because multiple processes can access the files managed by your file provider, use file coordination to perform all read and write operations.
 This guideline applies to the containing app, the Document Picker View Controller extension, the File Provider extension, and the host app.